epistoteles/Modergator/.github/README.md

 #### How the Target Detection works

-The target detection is based on the HateXplain data set (see https://github.com/hate-alert/HateXplain).
+The target detection is based on the [HateXplain](https://github.com/hate-alert/HateXplain) data set.
 The dataset contains annotated tweets which have been labeled by three annotators each as hate speech, offensive or normal language.
-The detection is trained on the dataset and returns a list of possibly discriminated target groups.
+The detection is trained on the dataset and returns a list of possibly discriminated target groups which are for example Women, Christian or homosexual people.
 The telegram bot runs the target detection for all kinds of messages.

 ### Target Detection Model TODO
 The target detection model uses the post id and token as well as the annotated target to train the dataset.
 The model is build upon the pretrained model *bert-base-uncased*; a dropout and a target classification layer are added.
-The model could achieve the following evaluation parameters for the classification of 24 target groups: TODO
+The model could achieve the following evaluation parameters for the classification of 24 target groups: F1: 0.058, Precision: 0.3,  Recall: 0.032.

 The best model is then used to predict the target groups of incoming telegram messages if they achieve a classification higher than the threshold 0.4 on the sigmoid of the output of the model prediction.

--> the pth must be downloaded [TODO: link] and placed into target-api/model

 ### API Documentation